C-HaoNguyen/C-HaoNguyen/README.md

 I am a web developer specializing in front-end development, with a goal of becoming a full-stack engineer.
 I have a strong interest in full-stack development, DevOps automation, and clean code practices.

-- 🔭 Working on Tourist Guide project.
+- 🔭 Working on Academic Management.
 - ⚙️ Love system design & website design.
 - 📘 Currently learning: Typescript, React, Tailwind and more,...